mikepica/Scorecard_app/codebase.md

 "use client"

-import { useState, useRef, useEffect } from "react" import { X, Send } from "lucide-react" import { Overlay } from "./overlay"
+import { useState, useRef, useEffect } from "react" import { X, Send, RefreshCw } from "lucide-react" import { Overlay } from "./overlay" import type { ScoreCardData } from "@/types/scorecard"
+import ReactMarkdown from 'react-markdown' import remarkGfm from 'remark-gfm' import rehypeSanitize from 'rehype-sanitize'

 type Message = {
   id: string